Emmelieve/TM3/README.md

 # TM3
-Python scripts used for my TM3 graduation project.
+Python scripts used for my TM3 thesis project.